Fixed points and completeness in metric and in generalized metric spaces: EkVP in quasi-metric spaces

 showing that condition (ii) from (3) is not satisfied, that is (3) does not hold.

 If \eqref{eq1b.KR} holds, then, by the triangle inequality, i.e. $x_n\in\overline{\{x_m\}}$ for all $n\ge m$.
 By (iii),

-for all $n\ge m$, implying $f(x_m)=0$, a value not taken by $f$. \end{proof} \begin{remark} In the proof of Theorem 2 in \cite{karap-romag15} the possibility that $\rho(x_{n+1},x_n)=0$ for all $n\in\mathbb{N}$ (when one can not use $x_{m+1}$ to obtain the contradiction from \eqref{eq.KR-case1}) is not discussed.
+for all $n\ge m$.
+Since $2^{n-1}<f(x_m)$ for sufficiently large $n$, this leads to a contradiction. \end{proof} \begin{remark} In the proof of Theorem 2 in \cite{karap-romag15} the possibility that $\rho(x_{n+1},x_n)=0$ for all $n\in\mathbb{N}$ (when one can not use $x_{m+1}$ to obtain the contradiction from \eqref{eq.KR-case1}) is not discussed.
 So the proof given above fills in this gap. \end{remark}

-\textbf{Smyth completeness}
+\subsection{Smyth completeness}

 We present now some results on Caristi FPT and Smyth completeness in quasi-metric spaces obtained by Romaguera and Tirado \cite{romag-tirado15}.

 Let $(X,\rho)$ be a quasi-metric space, $\varphi:X\to [0,\infty)$ and $T:X\to X$ such that